agrc/housing-unit-inventory/docs/refactor_notes.md

   a.
 Create centroids of parcels for later spatial joins/summarize withins
 1. **Classify Parcels**
   a.
 Subset provided owned unit grouping areas as needed to just residential areas
   a.
-Classify any parcels within owned unit grouping areas, adding a key unique to each area to each parcel whose centroid is wtihin the area
+Classify any parcels within owned unit grouping areas, adding a key unique to each area to each parcel whose centroid is within the area
   a.
 Classify any parcels within provided mobile home community areas
 1. **Evaluate Parcels** (filter based on parcel_type)
   a.
 Owned unit groupings: Transfer/summarize attributes of parcels to the appropriate grouping area using the key established in the classify stage.